ArcevMC/RankSync/README.md

 they will be detected automatically when your server runs one of these two plugins.

 ### Bungeecord
-Right now RankSync supports the following permission systems:
-- <none> Do not use this version on the bungee side of your server.
+Do not use this RankSync version on the bungee side of your server.

-it will be detected automatically when your server runs this plugin.

 ## Prerequisites
 Those are the things you'll need if you want to compile this project for yourself